 Tongues of Serpents

-It is part of the Temeraire #6 series and is a historical fiction, military science fiction that was published by Del Rey Books on July 13, 2010 and has 369 pages.
+It is part of the Temeraire #6 series and is a historical fiction, military science fiction in eBook edition that was published by Del Rey Books on July 13, 2010 and has 369 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include The Mad Scientist’s Guide to World Domination, His Majesty's Dragon, Throne of Jade, Black Powder War, Empire of Ivory, Victory of Eagles, Crucible of Gold, Blood of Tyrants

 Sixth in the Temeraire historical military science fiction series and revolving around a Celestial black dragon and his captain, Will Laurence, with this story taking place in the Outback of Australia with three very different baby dragons.

 The primary theme is the selfishness of government, whether it’s the institution or/and individual politicians.
 They’ll all use and abuse their citizens.
 They don’t care about the other side or whether they’re being fair.
 Nor do they care about the realities on the ground or how their demands will impact the people or soldiers who are actually there.